This Make Something Edmonton project aims to co-create images that re-imagine our place in this river valley.

 3. Evaluated as a single image and brief text

-4. Edmontonians including from (1-3) are asked to consider and comment on submissions in 2024
+4. All Edmontonians are then invited to comment and vote on selected submissions

 1. Gain exposure of your design, imagery and events